Brazilian Butt Lift

 How do I know if I’m a candidate?
 In the consultation, I evaluate the entire patient, not just the buttocks.
 The goal is to make sure that you are healthy, have enough fat, good enough skin tone.
 I will often draw on the buttock pointing out high points and low points to be contoured.
 As a teaching tool, I will sometimes use computer imaging as well.

 How long is the recovery?
 In general patients are up and about within a few days.
 We recommend using a cushion under the thighs to take pressure off the grafted area when sitting.
 We like patients to sleep on their stomachs for a few weeks if possible to take pressure off the grafted area.
 When will I know if my results last?
 In most cases, if the changes are present at six months there will be little change beyond that point.

 Can I have a Tummy Tuck and Brazilian Butt Lift at the same time?
 Short answer is yes.

 Some surgeons prefer not to do the fat grafting at the same time as a tummy tuck.
-They feel that post operatively there is more pressure on the buttocks causing more fat reabsorption.
+They feel that post-operatively there is more pressure on the buttocks causing more fat reabsorption.
 While to some extent this may be true, I do them together when patients are good tummy tuck candidates.
-The lower abdominal skin and fat is thrown away in a tummy tuck.
-It is often an excellent site to harvest fat from, so in my opinion why would you want to waste it?
+The lower abdominal skin and fat are thrown away in a tummy tuck.
+It is often an excellent site to harvest fat from, so in my opinion, why would you want to waste it?
 With or without tummy tuck, I still have my patients rest on their thighs more than the buttocks.

 If you have more questions or are interested in learning more about Brazilian Butt Lift, liposuction or even abdominoplasty contact Dr. Adam Tattelbaum today.